Glendower Award for an Emerging Queensland Writer

 - an unpublished work

-If you’ve previously submitted a manuscript to this award, you may re-enter the same manuscript.
+If you’ve previously submitted a manuscript to this award, you may re-enter the same manuscript, or a different work.

 How do I enter?